Flag of Australia: Union Jack

+Commonwealth Star

-The Commonwealth Star, also known as the Federation Star, originally had six points, representing the six federating colonies.
+The Commonwealth Star, also known as the Federation Star, is located in the lower hoist quarter.
+It originally had six points, representing the six federating colonies.
 In 1908, a seventh point was added to symbolise the Territory of Papua, and any future territories.
-Another rationale for the change was to match the star used on the Coat of Arms, which was created in the same year.
-The Commonwealth Star does not have any official relation to Beta Centauri, despite the latter's brightness and location in the sky; however, the 1870 version of the flag of South Australia featured the "pointer" stars, Alpha and Beta Centauri.
+The Commonwealth Star does not have any official relation to Beta Centauri, despite the latter's brightness and location in the sky; however, the 1870 version of the flag of South Australia featured the pointer stars, Alpha and Beta Centauri.

+Southern Cross

-The Southern Cross is one of the most distinctive constellations visible in the Southern Hemisphere, and has been used to represent Australia since the early days of British settlement.
+The Southern Cross is located in the fly half of the flag.
+It is one of the most distinctive constellations visible in the Southern Hemisphere, and has been used to represent Australia since the early days of British settlement.
 Ivor Evans, one of the flag's designers, intended the Southern Cross to also refer to the four moral virtues ascribed to the four main stars by Dante: justice, prudence, temperance and fortitude.
 The number of points on the stars of the Southern Cross on the modern Australian flag differs from the original competition-winning design, in which they ranged between five and nine points each, representing their relative brightness in the night sky.
 The stars are named after the first five letters of the Greek alphabet, in decreasing order of brightness in the sky.
-In order to simplify manufacture, the British Admiralty standardised the four larger outer stars at seven points each, leaving the smaller, more central star with five points.
+Alpha was originally larger than Beta and Gamma whilst Delta was originally smaller than Beta and Gamma.
+In order to simplify manufacture, the British Admiralty standardised the size and shape of the four larger outer stars at seven points and each of the same size, leaving the smaller, more central star with five points.
 This change was officially gazetted on 23 February 1903.

-A complete specification for the official design was published in the Commonwealth Gazette in 1934.

 Colours

-The colours of the flag, although not specified by the Flags Act, have been given Pantone specifications by the Awards and Culture Branch of the Department of the Prime Minister and Cabinet.
+The colours of the flag, although not specified by the Flags Act, have been given Pantone specifications by the Parliamentary and Government Branch of the Department of the Prime Minister and Cabinet.
 The Australian Government's Style Manual for Authors, Editors and Printers also gives CMYK and RGB specifications for depicting the flag in print and on screen respectively.

-The blue shade also has a web-safe colour of #000099, used for certain digital screens that may have trouble displaying the shade of blue in the table above.
-The flag may be reproduced in a single colour, with the colour being either black or one of the two colours of the flag, albeit blue is generally preferred for single-colour productions.